 It was evident to me that the loyalty of the customers who returned to Puerto Viejo after being closed, and expressing to us how much they missed our food, meant there was a demand for our unique recipes.
 A year and a half after the fire, along with a newly renovated Puerto Viejo, Pisqueya emerged from the ashes to bring back the Island flavors customers had missed.

-Amazed and humbled by the support of the community who didn’t forget them, she then made it her mission to share Pisqueya outside of its home.
-Now, three decades after the restaurant first opened, Maritza is bottling and selling the flavorful sauce.
-In the process, she’s come up with her own recipe, a milder take on the original.
-Both varieties are thoughtfully crafted for flavorful gatherings around any table.
+Amazed and humbled by the support of the community who didn’t forget us, I made it my mission to share Pisqueya outside of its home.
+Now, three decades after the restaurant first opened, I am bottling and selling the flavorful sauces.
+My goal is to share the world of Latin and Caribbean flavors through high-quality, natural and clean sauces that aren’t packed with preservatives and MSG.

-Maritza personally oversees the creation of her handcrafted sauces, using only fresh and high quality ingredients, influenced by the natural way of her ancestors’ cooking.
-She sources her peppers directly from the farms in the Dominican Republic.
-For Maritza, this is more than a business venture “it’s a cultural contribution to the place that has fed my soul”.
+I personally oversee the creation of my handcrafted sauces, using only fresh and high quality ingredients, influenced by the natural way my ancestors cooked.
+I source my peppers directly from farms in the Dominican Republic.
+For me, this is more than a business venture; it is a cultural contribution to the place that has fed my soul.

 We invite you to try a bottle and connect with our family, our culture and our neighborhood!